kennedymj97/haskell-net/README.md

 # Haskell Net

+This project was inspired by a [blog series on type-safe neural networks by Justin Le](https://blog.jle.im/entry/practical-dependent-types-in-haskell-1.html).
+HaskellNet is a library that produces type-safe artificial neural networks in Haskell.

+Machine learning code is notoriously hard to test and debug.
+There is no simple way to check for correctness and it is common for bugs to occur from incorrect matrix multiplications.
+This project experiments with the use of dependant types to ensure that the matrix multiplications are valid, helping catch a significant cause of bugs when building neural networks.

 See a demo of the library [here](https://kennedymj97.github.io/haskell-net/frontend/index.html).

 For more information about the project please read [the report](https://raw.githubusercontent.com/kennedymj97/haskell-net/master/haskell-net.pdf).